biancatanul/sat-solving-algorithms/README.md

 - LICENSE: MIT license

 # Instructions: How to run
 Python 3 is needed.
-To run a certain solver on a certain CNF folder, run this command:
+To run a certain solver on a certain CNF folder, run this command (change accordingly):
 ```bash
 python scripts/dpll.py cnfs/small